gapaza/combench/combench/models/assigning/README.md

 ## Overview

-The GeneralAssigning class is a Python implementation of a general assignment problem.
+The GeneralAssigning class is an implementation of a general assignment problem.
 This problem involves assigning a set of tasks to a set of agents in a way that maximizes total profit while adhering to budget constraints.
 Each task-agent pair has an associated cost and profit, and the goal is to find an optimal assignment that balances these objectives and doesn't exceed any agent's budget.

 ## Problem Description